 St. Mark’s provides numerous opportunities for people of all ages and ability levels to sing in the choir, ring handbells, perform vocal solos or duets, or play an instrument for Sunday services.

 Do you love to sing?
 Whether you live nearby on Capitol Hill or in Maryland or Virginia, you are welcome to join us!
 The Chancel Choir is composed of approximately 45 adults ranging in age from early 20’s through late 70’s.
-Some singers are relatively new to choral singing while others could be considered semi-professional.
-Some are cradle Episcopalians whereas others don’t consider themselves Christian.
+Some singers are relatively new to choral singing while others might be considered semi-professional.
+We have cradle Episcopalians as well as those who don’t necessarily identify themselves as Christian.
 Regardless, the wide variety of music we sing and the way we rehearse provide singers of all skill levels an opportunity to experience the joy of choral singing within a friendly community.

 Singers vary widely in age and experience.
 Although the ability to read music is helpful, it is not required.
 The group regularly works on developing fluency in reading music notation and improving musicianship in general.
 If needed, the director will work with choir members individually to help them catch up and learn the music adequately.